IEEE 754: Expression evaluation

 The standard recommends how language standards should specify the semantics of sequences of operations, and points out the subtleties of literal meanings and optimizations that change the value of a result.
 By contrast, the previous 1985 version of the standard left aspects of the language interface unspecified, which led to inconsistent behavior between compilers, or different optimization levels in an optimizing compiler.

 Programming languages should allow a user to specify a minimum precision for intermediate calculations of expressions for each radix.
 This is referred to as preferredWidth in the standard, and it should be possible to set this on a per-block basis.
 Intermediate calculations within expressions should be calculated, and any temporaries saved, using the maximum of the width of the operands and the preferred width if set.
 Thus, for instance, a compiler targeting x87 floating-point hardware should have a means of specifying that intermediate calculations must use the double-extended format.
 The stored value of a variable must always be used when evaluating subsequent expressions, rather than any precursor from before rounding and assigning to the variable.

 Reproducibility

 The IEEE 754-1985 version of the standard allowed many variations in implementations (such as the encoding of some values and the detection of certain exceptions).
 IEEE 754-2008 has reduced these allowances, but a few variations still remain (especially for binary formats).
 The reproducibility clause recommends that language standards should provide a means to write reproducible programs (i.e., programs that will produce the same result in all implementations of a language) and describes what needs to be done to achieve reproducible results.

+Concrete examples of potentially non-reproducible behavior can be found in C and C++, which allow the use of higher precision for results of floating-point operations and contraction of floating-point expressions, such as regular multiply-and-add into FMA and 1.0/sqrt(x) into a reciprocal square root as a single instruction.
+C/C++ Compilers such as GCC and cl.exe generally default to allowing both unless specifically asked not to, as these changes can generate faster code without obvious loss of accuracy.
+Compilers also offer more overtly non-compliant "fast" optimizations.
+C mathematical functions are usually not implemented to be "correctly rounded" and add to the problem.
+The floating-point environment may also be unexpectedly changed by third-party code.